Catechesis Service Requirements

 What is the exception to service for Vacation Bible School?

-• You will STILL NEED TO CMOPLETE THREE (3) other Service Activities: 1 each in School/Sports, Family/Friends & Greater Community
+- You will STILL NEED TO COMPLETE THREE (3) other Service Activities: 1 each in School/Sports, Family/Friends & Greater Community

 Are there any other Service Exceptions?

-Yes, such as when you are an Altar Server (in your 2nd or 3rd year) or the Centennial Garden.
+Yes, such as when you are an Altar Server or the Centennial Garden.

-Altar Serving – in your first year of altar serving you may use two masses for service in your St. Paul category.
+Altar Serving – in your first year of altar serving you may use two masses for service in your St. Paul category and if needed to fulfill School/Sports – 2 in that category.
 In your 2nd and 3rd year of altar serving you may use 8 masses for ALL eight of your service requirements.
 You need to complete a SF for EACH of your Altar Serving dates.
 If you have questions about being an altar server, contact the Rectory 847-825-7605.
 Click the following link if you’d like to download an application to be an altar server: Altar Server Application

 Centennial Garden – You may use this work for ALL of your service but you need to complete ONE SF for Garden Service.